Luis Uribe

-Luis Uribe Orrego (August 13, 1847 – July 17, 1914) was a Vice-Admiral of the Chilean Navy and a hero of the War of the Pacific.
+Luis Uribe Orrego (August 13, 1847 – July 17, 1914) was a vice-admiral of the Chilean Navy and a hero of the War of the Pacific.

 Luis Uribe was born in Copiapó, the son of Juan José Uribe and of Rosario Orrego.
-He joined the navy on August 20, 1858, at the age of 9 years old, and graduated from the naval academy on July 16, 1861 as a midshipman.
+He joined the navy on August 20, 1858, at the age of 9, and graduated from the naval academy on July 16, 1861, as a midshipman.
 His first post was on the "Esmeralda", where he travelled to the extreme south of Chile, to the Juan Fernández Islands and to Peru.
 Uribe was promoted to ensign (equivalent of army's Second Lieutenant) in 1869, and the next year participated on a scientific expedition to Easter Island, where they prepared a topographic study.

 In 1872, he was sent as part of a naval mission to England, under command of Admiral José Anacleto Goñi, who was in charge of contracting the construction of 3 new ships.
 While there he met a Mrs. Newlove, a widow, of whom he fell in love.
 Admiral Goñi denied him permission to marry her, but he ignored the command and still went ahead with the wedding in 1874.
 As a result, he was relieved of his duties and court-martialled.
 He was finally clear of all charges after being defended by his classmate and lawyer Arturo Prat.
 In 1875, he was in charge of a hydrographic expedition to the coasts of Aconcagua, work for which he received a prize at the International Exposition of Santiago of 1875.
 He also wrote a Treatise on Hydrography that became the study text for the naval academy.